OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlCurveGeometry.md

         default: []

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Vector of UserData.Each key/value pair will be added as a primitive attribute of the points.</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Vector of UserData.Each key/value pair will be added as a primitive attribute of the points.</p>

     <h3>radius_list</h3>